w3f/Grants-Program/applications/mybank.md

-#### Credit System Explanation
+#### Credit Scoring System Explanation

 The structure and location of the human network determine everyone's choices in all aspects of making friends, choosing schools, employment, financial management, raising children, leisure and entertainment, and determine people's social circles and their beliefs,  determine those who are more powerful, easier to succeed.
 We quantify a person's "position" in the social network, and eventually, we can trust each other between two people who do not know each other only based on this "score".